WhoCanFixMyCar explain why your car might be squeaking when you turn the wheel

-Hum: A hum often indicates that the wheel bearing needs to be checked out by your local garage as soon as possible.
+Hum: A hum often indicates that the wheel bearing needs to be checked out by your local garage.

-Screeching, squealing or whining: These sounds often indicate an issue with your power steering system, from a loose belt to a bad pump or low power steering fluid.
+Screeching, squealing or whining: These sounds may indicate an issue with your power steering system, such as a loose belt or low power steering fluid.

 What is Power Steering?

-A power steering system is a simple system in a car.
-Consisting of three parts:
+The power steering system consists of three main parts:

-The Hoses connect to the pump and gear.
+Hoses - connect to the pump and gear.

-If you’re not sure about what’s causing the noises in your car, WhoCanFixMyCar can help you find a garage that will fix your problems and get you on the road again.
+Not sure about what’s causing the noises in your car?
+WhoCanFixMyCar can help you find a garage that will fix your problems and get you on the road again.